 Every company should have a chief financial officer (CFO).
-The CFO is the most senior financial person in a company and is typically viewed and relied upon as a trusted, strategic advisor to the owner and senior management.
-In smaller and mid-sized companies, the financial controller is often the senior accountant and financial advisor
+The CFO is the most senior financial person in a company and is typically viewed and relied upon as a trusted strategic advisor to the owner and senior management.
+In smaller and mid-sized companies, the financial controller is often the senior accountant and financial advisor.

 What is a Chief Financial Officer?